isudnop/tweetmaps/README.md

 - Mustache engine https://mustache.github.io/

-#Current twitterOAuth can't use stream api so I use search api instead but will perform laggy performance
+Currently twitterOAuth can't use twitter stream/api so I use search/api instead but will perform laggy performance

+before using this code please obtain
+- google map api key
+- twiiter api key
+then add it to include/config.inc.php then you good to go